WingsUpete/EEG2Age/README.md

     </tr>
 </table>

 The TTpS (Training time per second) results are shown in Table 3.
+It can be discovered that the training time is not significantly longer than a simple feed-forward neural network, since StCNN largely reduces the dimension.

 ![TTpS](res/t3_TTpS.png)

 The results using different StCNN stride settings are shown in Table 4.
+The results are best when the stride factor is 4 (MAE is not much worse than that of `s8`).
+Theoretically, there should also be a stride factor value between 1 and 1024 which provides the best results.
+However, our 16GB GPU has been overloaded when the value is over 8.
+As a result, we select `stf4` as the best and default setting.

 ![Stride](res/t4_stride.png)

-The results of K-Fold Cross Validation are shown in Table 4.
+The results of K-Fold Cross Validation for BAPM with settings as `s16-stf4` are shown in Table 4.
+It can be discovered that the results obtained by our model are relatively stable.
+The average values are as follow:

+-   MAE = `8.7286`;
+-   RMSE = `11.3910`;
+-   MAPE = `0.2759`.

 ![K-Fold](res/t5_kfold.png)